michaelnmmeyer/sabir/README.md

     $ sabir-train dump test/data/* > my_model

-The resulting model can be used with the C API, or with the command-line classifier, e.g.:
+The resulting model can then be used with the C API, or with the command-line classifier, e.g.:

     $ sabir --model=my_model README.md